Connectime4ever/School_District_Analysis/README.md

 + The revised School Summary substantially differs from the original report as a result of Thomas High Schools 9th graders' scores replaced by NaN.
     + Thomas High School shows a relevant improvement in its Math, Reading and Overall Passing Percentage.
-    + On the other side, the school also improved its position compared to other schools, ranking in the top place.
+    + The school also improved its position compared to other schools, ranking in the top place.
 All in all showing a relatively "better" performance.

-***Thomas High School Report before and after the revision***
+    -
 + On the other hand the replacement of the ninth-grade scores of Thomas High School seems to have no dramatic impact on the Math and Reading scores by grade